ADCI/frontend-school/docs/index.md

-Frontend guide with specific for drupal developers.
+Frontend guide with specific for Drupal development.

 Be curious.